AramZS/aramzs.xyz/src/content/noteworthy/2025-05-20-democrats-throw-money-at-a-problem-countering-gop-clout-online.md

 Rogan isn't even right wing per-se, it's just that his show perfectly matches his values and his values are "be a dude, get buff, and seriously discuss the inane ramblings of morons who have no proof or support for anything they say" and you can't create a liberal version of that!

-I really have to emphasize the Dems screwed themselves by letter the liberal press die.
+I really have to emphasize the Dems screwed themselves by letting the liberal press die.
 Alternative weeklies were fundamentally the core of left wing political work in America and they've basically all been killed off.
 Big wallets can get started funding them again but:

 1. it will take time to liftoff
 2. Rich Dem funders are going to have to deal w/the fact that a well funded & independent alt press is the only way to move forward but that alt press will insult them and regularly oppose their interests.